csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - https://medium.com/the-spike/a-neural-data-science-how-and-why-d7e3969086f2

-**history**

-The history of deep learning is intimately linked with neuroscience, with the modern idea of convolutional neural networks dates back to the necognitron (fukushima1982neocognitron)

-**pro big-data**

-Artificial neural networks can compute in several different ways.
-There is some evidence in the visual system that neurons in higher layers of visual areas can, to some extent, be predicted linearly by higher layers of deep networks (yamins2014performance)

-- when comparing energy-efficiency, must normalize network performance by energy / number of computations / parameters

-**anti big-data**

-- could neuroscientist  understand microprocessor
-- no canonical microcircuit

 ## data types

 |              | EEG      | ECoG              | Local Field potential (LFP) -> microelectrode array | single-unit | calcium imaging | fMRI     |